 First things first.
 Let’s get one thing straight.
 It’s 2019.
 Supportive shoes aren’t just made for your grandma anymore.
 Supportive shoes are stylish and accessible to everyone.
 The shoes you choose to wear have a huge impact on your body.
 The way your foot moves in your shoe as you walk, run, stand, skip impacts how the rest of your body.
 Many people often forget their feet are a part of their back pain equation.
 But those feet (especially in ill-fitting shoes) can lead to a lot of discomforts.

 Determining Your Stance

 Understanding your foot type is important in the process of buying new shoes.
 If you choose the wrong pair, your pain could worsen.
 Not to mention wasted your effort and money to get them.

 There are three different foot types.
 Neutral, over-pronator, and supinator.
 Neutral is the ideal type.
 And as you may guess, occurs in those who sit neutrally in their weight.
 Over-pronators often refer to themselves as being flat-footed.
 This stance is characterized by the foot rolling inward toward your other foot when standing or walking.
 Supinators are the opposite.
 They walk and stand on the outside edges of their feet.
-This stance also is more prone to fractures, sprained ankles, and knee, hip, and back problems.
+This stance also is more prone to fractures, sprained ankles, acute low back pain, knee, and hip problems.